The Ultimate One Day in Marbella Guide By a Local

 If you come to Marbella in summer, this is a good place to rest your feet, relax and hide from the sun before continuing your itinerary.
 The shade of the trees makes it cool.

 Opposite the park, you have Avenida del Mar, which takes you to the beach.
-However, what makes this place special is its lined sculptures by the artist Salvador Dalí.
+However, what makes this place special is the sculptures by the artist Salvador Dalí.

 Once you’re at the bottom of the Avenida, you reach the beach promenade and Playa de la Venus.